The mixing time of the switch Markov chains: a unified approach: Summary

 We have also shown that the degree sequence of the Erdős-Rényi random graph $G(n,p)$ is rapidly mixing with high probability as $n\to \infty$, for any edge probability $p$ satisfying $p,1-p\ge \frac{5{\log n}}{n-1}$.

-The notion of $P$-stability {arises naturally when studying} the rapid mixing of the switch Markov chain~\cite{JS90,JMS92}.
+The notion of $P$-stability {arises naturally when studying} the rapid mixing of the switch Markov chain~\cite{JS90,JMS92} (Jerrum and Sinclair, 1990, Jerrum, McKay and Sinclair, 1992).
 It would be really intriguing to find even a small rapidly mixing degree sequence class which is not $P$-stable.
 Finding the bipartite and directed analogues of Theorem~\ref{thm:JMS92average} seems to be a relatively easy and moderately rewarding open problem.